JoseEspinosa/BovReg-Reproducibility/README.md

 [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
 Our image has been created using this [Dockerfile](https://github.com/nextflow-io/rnaseq-nf/docker/Dockerfile).

----
-**Note**

-We also provide an example of how to use biocontainers to run the pipeline using nextflow.
+> **_Note:_** We also provide an example of how to use biocontainers to run the pipeline using nextflow.
 If you want to see the containers go to the config.
 See the
 [biocontainers profile](https://github.com/BovReg/BovReg-Reproducibility/blob/174ac547a2cb34ba40eb194bfaa715fc23e23735/rnaseq-nf/nextflow.config#L38-L57)
 inside the `nextflow.config` file.

----

 #### <a name="singularity"></a> 1.a.ii.
 Singularity